 The three other Democrats running for Kentucky’s U.S. Senate seat are criticizing their party for promoting Secretary of State Alison Lundergan Grimes in a message to supporters.

 When Grimes announced earlier this week she intends to seek the Democratic nomination to run against Republican Mitch McConnell next year the state party quickly sought donations.

-The Grimes campaign has yet to set up a fundraising operation, but the party can receive political contributions towards the 2014 campaign.
+The Grimes campaign has yet to set up a fundraising operation, but the party can receive political contributions toward

 In a July 1 e-mail sent out by KDP finance director Jared Smith, the party says defeating McConnell “won’t be easy” and asks state Democrats to help them building a grassroots effort to “make sure Alison wins.”